nim-works/nimskull/readme.md

 <br />

+This repository contains the Nimskull compiler, stdlib, tools, and documentation.

 ## About the Project

-The Nimskull (temporary name) compiler, stdlib, tools, and documentation repository.
-Nimskull is starting off as a derivative [Nim][nim-site], with the intention of becoming a different language called Cyo.
+Nimskull (temporary name) is a *statically typed* *structured* programming language to create software (including itself) that is sustainable.

 The goal is to have a *statically typed* *structured* programming language to create software (including itself) that is sustainable, it aims to be: